 The comic apparently exists in the Homestuck universe, with the pre-Scratch kids being able to read it, along with the "real" Midnight Crew on Alternia (who the in-universe comic is a reflection of) being able to read a reflection/parody of Homestuck.

 Artifact Title: The only image on the entire site to be drawn in MS Paint is the very first image in Jailbreak.
 Andrew Hussie very quickly abandoned it for Photoshop due to MS Paint's inherent limitations.
-See also Never Trust A Title.
+The story also hasn't been under fan control ever since Homestuck became a breakout hit in Summer '10.
+See also Never Trust a Title.

 Cerebus Syndrome: Very noticable over the course of the comic.
 Jail Break was driven completely by user suggestions without regard for quality, and as a result is completely nonsensical and gag-driven.
 Problem Sleuth was still largely user-driven, but managed to incorporate characters and a plot (albeit a comedic, cartoon-y one).
 Homestuck has a pre-planned story arc and serious themes mixed in with its humor.